RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Specific notes for Raspberry Pi

+ES-DE on the Raspberry Pi requires a desktop environment, or more specifically a window manager and a sound server (like PulseAudio or PipeWire).
+There are no plans to add support for direct hardware access to the framebuffer or to ALSA.
+If you want to use your Raspberry Pi as an appliance, take a look at [RetroPie](https://retropie.org.uk), [Recalbox](https://www.recalbox.com) or [Batocera](https://batocera.org) instead.

 The Raspberry Pi 4/400 is the minimum recommended version and earlier boards have not been tested.
 The GPU memory should be set to at least 256 MiB using `raspi-config` and the GL driver must be set to `GL (Fake KMS)` or the performance will be horrible.
+On Raspberry Pi OS 11 the KMS option is enabled by default.

 In general, 720p works fine with the RPi 4, and 1080p is tolerable but not really a nice and smooth experience.
 Due to the relative weakness of the Rasperry Pi GPU, the video scanline rendering options for the screensaver and media viewer have been disabled (they're enabled by default on all other platforms).
 These options can be re-enabled via the menu if you don't mind lower video framerates.

 Both the 32-bit (armv7l) and 64-bit (aarch64) versions of Raspberry Pi OS are supported.
-Although the 64-bit version of ES-DE actually runs much better than the 32-bit version (likely due to better GPU drivers for aarch64) it's still generally recommended to go for the 32-bit OS for now.
-The reason is that the Raspberry Pi Foundation still has not released the 64-bit version officially so it's somewhat of a beta with some functionality apparently broken.
+Although the 64-bit version of ES-DE actually runs much better than the 32-bit version it's still generally recommended to go for the 32-bit OS for now.
+The reason is that the Raspberry Pi Foundation has still not officially released the 64-bit version of Raspberry Pi OS so it's somewhat of a beta with some functionality apparently broken.
 As well there seems to be issues with installing RetroArch cores on aarch64 so you would probably need to compile them from source code.

 At the time of writing the Snap version of RetroArch appears broken and won't start on the 32-bit OS, so the Flatpak version would have to be installed.
 That is accomplished using these commands: